Audition Songs for Oliver! – By Character

-If you’re looking for audition songs for Oliver!, it’s best to choose a theatrical song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Oliver!, it’s fitting to choose a theatrical song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Note: This post contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 For more details, please see our full disclosure.